nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `edit INDEX [n/NAME] [p/PHONE_NUMBER] [e/EMAIL] [r/FLOOR-UNIT] [g/GENDER] [h/HOUSE] [m/MATRIC_NUMBER] [t/TAG]…​`

 * Edits the resident at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+The index refers to the index number shown in the displayed residents list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the resident will be removed i.e adding of tags is not cumulative.
-* You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* You can remove all the resident’s tags by typing `t/` without specifying any tags after it.

 Examples:
-*  `edit 1 p/91234567 r/5-8` Edits the phone number, room number of the 1st person to be `91234567`, and `5-8` respectively.
+*  `edit 1 p/91234567 r/5-8` Edits the phone number, room number of the 1st resident to be `91234567`, and `5-8` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd resident to be `Betsy Crower` and clears all existing tags.

 ### Locating residents by name : `find`